 I used my triangle weights tutorial as a starting point to make this chicken pattern and I even used the same fabric so I can use all of these fabric weights together.
 They’re so darn cute, I keep my fabric weights for sewing displayed on my window, right in front of my sewing machine; very handy and pretty to look at!
 And so crazy easy to make!
 It takes about 5 minutes to sew one of these up!

 Get FREE access to my entire resource library!

 Signup for updates on new articles, products & special offers and get access to my entire resource library!

 - cotton fabric 2 pieces of 4″ x 4″

 - red fleece for comb and lobe

-- yellow gummed paper for beak (I didn’t have any yellow fabric so I used a tiny piece of that gummed paper I love so much!
+- yellow foam sheets for beak (I didn’t have any yellow fabric so I used a foam sheet.
+I love it so much!
 It’s so useful in so many projects, both sewing and crafts)

 - fabric scissors